Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Pittsburgh vs. Virginia Tech College Football Odds, Plays and Insights

-The Pittsburgh Panthers (4-1, 0-0 ACC) and the first-ranked scoring offense will take on the Virginia Tech Hokies (3-2, 0-0 ACC) and the 24th-ranked scoring defense on Saturday, October 16, 2021.
-The Panthers are favored by 5 points in the contest.
-The game has an over/under of 57.5 points.
+The Pittsburgh Panthers (4-1, 0-0 ACC) and the first-ranked scoring offense will meet the Virginia Tech Hokies (3-2, 0-0 ACC) and the 24th-ranked scoring defense on Saturday, October 16, 2021.
+The Panthers are favored by 4.5 points in the outing.
+The total has been set at 57.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.